lucywyman/blog/source/content/getting-a-tattoo.rst

 incredibly sweet, understanding, and supportive, and made the whole experience that much more pleasant.
 Once it was done, I took a look to make sure it all looked good.
-I won't get too cheesy, but it was love at first site.
+I won't get too cheesy, but it was love at first sight.
 As anyone is with their first tattoo, I was nervous that I would regret getting something put permanently on my body, but I knew when I saw it that I had made the right decision.
 Crisis: avoided.